 Looking at the specific products exported by the EAC, 98.8% of the value (USD 0.91billion) comes from unprocessed coffee (HS 090111), with only miniscule contribution (USD 5M) from roasted coffee, pointing to unutilized potential to export value added coffee.
-See Table 8 in the following pages.
+See Table 2 below.